 - Press Enter.

-- Once again drag the row down using Fill Handle to apply the formula to the rest of the dataset.
+- Drag the row down using the Fill Handle to apply the formula to the rest of the dataset.

 Read more: How to Remove Special Characters in Excel

-5. Erase Any Special Characters with CLEAN Function
+Method 5 – Erase Any Special Characters with the CLEAN Function

-Excel CLEAN function removes line breaks and non-printable characters from a string.
-The general syntax for this function is,
+The CLEAN function removes line breaks and non-printable characters from a string:

 =CLEAN(original_string)